jstats1702/sociality/README.md

 - The user must have the following libraries installed in the global environment to avoid any potential runtime conflicts.

+- The data files required to run all illustrations follow the format `name_data.RData`.
+For example, the Lazega dataset is provided as `lazega_data.RData`.

 ## Section 3.2: Prior elicitation

 #### Prior simulation for the sociality model